danbulant/wdnf-api/README.md

 ## Setup

 * Install dependencies with NPM (`npm i`).
 * Create config.js exporting object for OAuth2 client (in v1/discord).
+We need at least scopes `identify` and `email`